Concerning stETH Liquidity

 Lido has been gradually reducing the allocation to incentivize the Curve pool in LDO terms (from 5m LDO for the first 3 months to 4800k to 3750k on the last one) but it is committed to incentivizing the pool for at least 8 more months, and for a good reason that will stay valid until the withdrawals are enabled.
 Lido's got a lot of undistributed LDO in its treasury and it stands to reason the rewards on stETH:ETH liquidity will continue for quite some time. stETH's liquidity is arguably the most important feature of that liquid staking token.
 That pool is also incentivized by the CRV token, which is allocated weekly to gauge according to Curve governance.
 That part of rewards is historically secondary to LDO rewards.

 There is a negative correlation between a farm's risk and a farm's APR.
-The safer the incentivized pool (as perceived by the market, at least), the more crowded it gets until APR gets at parity with other options of similar risk.
+The incentivized pool (as perceived by the market, at least), the more crowded it gets until APR gets at parity with other options of similar risk.
 Current ETH:stETH pool APR is around 11 to 13%.
-Going by that logic, the market is currently considering stETH:ETH pool quite safe.
-Historically the rewards were much higher compared to the pool size (around 40% APR territory for quite some time) but with overall DeFI yields going lower with time and growing confidence in Lido as the liquid staking solution.
+Historically the rewards were much higher compared to the pool size (around 40% APR territory for quite some time) but with overall DeFI rewards going lower with time and growing confidence in Lido as the liquid staking solution.